compbiofan/SimSCSnTree/README.md

     ```-V (--cov-bulk)	The coverage of the bulk sequencing.
 The same for all levels.
 This parameter is needed when -U is identified. (default: 30)```

-* Parameters for parallel job submissions: -p, -Y, and -I. SimSCSnTree allows parallel processing in simulating reads as this is the most time-consuming step.
+* Parameters for parallel job submissions: -p and -Y. SimSCSnTree allows parallel processing in simulating reads.
 Use -p to specify the number of processors.
-For each job, specify a small number of leaf indices to sequence by option -Y, which shall be in the format of a.b, in which a and b are the smallest and largest numbers of leaf index the current job will process.
-The leaf index is 0-based.
+To further parallelize sequencing reads, use -Y to specify a range of nodes to sequence for a job being submitted.
+Users can specify different ranges of nodes for sequencing for different jobs and thus finish the sequencing in a timely manner.
+The option -Y shall be in the format of a.b, in which a and b are the smallest and largest numbers of a node on a certain level that the job will process.
+The node index is 0-based.
+When -Y is default which is -1, all nodes for the specified level will be sequenced in this job, in which case there is no parallelization for multiple jobs to speed up the sequencing.

     ```-p (--processors)   Numbers of processors available.```

     ```-Y (--leaf-index-range) For parallele job submission. >= min, < max leaf index will be processed. min.max.
 This counts leaf nodes from 0. (default: -1)```

-    ```-I (--leaf-ID-range) For parallele job submission. >= min, < max leaf ID will be processed. min.max.
-This counts from root 0-based so that internal nodes sequencing can be parallelized. (default: -1).
-When both -Y and -I are -1, all leaves will be processed.```

 * Parameters for clonality study: -M. When users are interested in the case when each leaf node represents a cell instead of a subclone, -M shall be on.
 Specify it to be 1 to turn it on.